< Back to Home

 Cons

 • Cambrium no longer offers VocabularySpellingCity as a product.
 You must now buy the Vocabulary A-Z product, which costs $125/year.
-This is ~3x the price of the popular Spelling City product.
+This is ~3x the price of the original, popular Spelling City product.

 • Results after the transition have been relatively negative: